tc39/proposal-class-public-fields/README.md

 }
 ```

-By allowing explicit (and syntactically distinct) class properties to be declared it becomes possible for tools and documentation to easily extract the intended shape of the class.
+By allowing explicit and syntactically distinct instance property declarations, it becomes possible for tools and documentation to easily extract the intended shape of the class.
 Additionally it becomes possible for derived classes to specify non-constructor-dependent property initialization without having to explicitly intercept the constructor chain (write a constructor, call `super()`, etc).

 Initialization situations like the following are common in many pervasive frameworks like React, Ember, Backbone, etc. as well as even just "vanilla" application code: